Teachers' dilemmas over pension strikes

 "But we work hard.
 We do Saturday school here, we do after-school here and the teachers do not get anything extra for their time.

 "If you're a teacher you have to be innovative and inspiring from your first class in the morning to your last class in the afternoon.

 "That's 600 pupils that you are inspiring on a daily basis.
 It's exhausting," she says.

 Experienced teacher Richard Inch, who is planning to strike on Wednesday, agrees that life as a teacher is all consuming.

 "It's not just a job, it's a way of life," she says.

-"I often wake up at 5.30 in the morning and start thinking about work," he explains.'On quicksand'
+"I often wake up at 5.30 in the morning and start thinking about work," he explains.